Intranets are internal networks principally designed for use by an organisation’s employees.

 A learning centre is a great way to support employee learning on an intranet.
 It provides a central location for employees to access training materials, manuals and other resources.
 Your intranet can also be used by HR for employee onboarding, with secure sharing of information about your company before the employee formally starts with you.

-Akita Intelligent Solutions develops intranets to meet a wide variety of organisational challenges.
-To discuss intranet features and requirements, please get in touch:
+Akita Intelligent Solutions develops SharePoint intranets for a variety of organisational challenges.
+View more about our Microsoft intranet solutions and services: